 Having sorted out bags and things in the hotel we headed out into the town centre, dodging between the occasionally stupidly heavy rain.
 The Boot remains a strange little place (now complete with no swearing policy); though we did discover it has a room beyond the bar.
 Nearby and nicer is the Victoria, sitting above the cross in the centre of town.

 Back down from the Victoria and along the road a bit lies one of favourite Chester pubs, The Pied Bull, so we enjoyed a visit.
 As the evening drew on though it was time to find a shop for picnic food and head to open air theatre.
-This year’s treat was Twelve Night, which was fun as always (especially with the rain holding off), even if I was pretty confused as to what was happening most of the time.
-And after a twelve night, a first night of our little break, back in the hotel.
+This year’s treat was Twelfth Night, which was fun as always (especially with the rain holding off), even if I was pretty confused as to what was happening most of the time.
+And after a Twelfth Night, a first night of our little break, back in the hotel.

 After Heather had breakfast in the hotel the next morning we were collected by Richard and Joe.
 In turn we gathered together Caroline and Ben and headed for a surprise “marble treat”.
 A drive down the M6 brought us all to Trentham Monkey Forest.
 Stepping out of the cars in the car park we were greeted by a sudden and torrential downpour so that by the time we’d walked the short distance to the entrance and then the cafe we were happy to have the chance to dry off over some lunch.